-Richard K. Schoebel, 46, has served as our Chief Operating Officer since 2009.
-Mr. Schoebel most recently served as the Vice President, Property Management for the West Region of Centro Properties Group (US), a retail property specialist with a focus on the ownership, management and redevelopment of community and neighborhood shopping centers, malls and lifestyle centers in the United States.
+Richard K. Schoebel, 48, has served as our Chief Operating Officer since 2009.
+Prior to 2009, Mr. Schoebel served as the Vice President, Property Management for the West Region of Centro Properties Group (US).
 In this role, he was responsible for 8.9 million square feet of community and neighborhood shopping centers.
 From 2007 to 2009, Mr. Schoebel was a Principal and Managing Member of Pacific Spectrum Properties, LLC, a brokerage firm providing leasing, management and consulting services to shopping center owners.
-Prior to that, for 12 years held numerous positions at Pan Pacific Retail Properties, Inc., ultimately serving as Vice President, Operations, where he directed the leasing and property management for a portfolio of 38 shopping centers, encompassing 5 million leasable square feet.
-Mr. Schoebel has over 18 years of real estate industry experience, specializing in shopping centers.
-Mr. Schoebel has over 18 years of real estate industry experience, specializing in shopping centers.
-Mr. Schoebel has over 18 years of real estate industry experience, specializing in shopping centers.
-Mr. Schoebel has over 18 years of real estate industry experience at a B.S. in Management and a minor in Applied Computer Science from Keene State College in New Hampshire.
+Prior to that, for 12 years he held numerous positions at Pan Pacific Retail Properties, Inc., ultimately serving as Vice President, Operations, where he directed the leasing and property management for a portfolio of 38 shopping centers, encompassing five million leasable square feet.
+Mr. Schoebel has over 19 years of real estate industry experience, specializing in shopping centers.
+Mr. Schoebel received a B.S. in Management with a minor in Applied Computer Science from Keene State College in New Hampshire.